Don't have a login yet?

 With Egypt’s political situation still unresolved, will state-owned Telecom Egypt’s ambitious plans to transform its fibre-optic corridor into an ultra-high capacity network take a back seat?

-Mohamed El-Nawawy's appointment as CEO and managing director
+Mohamed El-Nawawy’s appointment as CEO and

-company's wholesale segment.
+news for the company’s wholesale segment.

 El-Nawawy previously served as VP of international wholesale,